mendix/docs/content/data-hub/general/data-hub-api-how-to-examples.md

 ## 1 Introduction

-This file provides examples of the calls that are descrived in the the [Using the Data Hub API How-to](general/data-hub-api-how-to).
+This file provides examples of the calls that are described in the the [Using the Data Hub API How-to](./data-hub-api-how-to).
 The full OpenAPI 3.0 spec is available at http://datahub-spec.s3-website.eu-central-1.amazonaws.com/.

 **Note**: To use the Mendix Data Hub a license is required.